 Figure 4.
 Box plots of the mean values for dry matter and ash content of composts in the 15 different trays at the end of cultivation.
 The top two graphs represent variation in dry matter content and ash content in different trays of compost containing strain A15.
 The middle two graphs represent variation in dry matter content and ash content in different trays of compost containing strain MB-022.
-The bottom two graphs represent variation in dry matter content and ash content in different trays of compost containing strain MB-031.
+The bottom two graphs represent variation in dry matter content and ash content in different trays of compost containing strain AB-021.
+The bottom two graphs represent variation in dry matter content and ash content in different trays of compost containing strain MB-021.

 content of the compost was 4% (on an ash content of 376 g/kg DM).
 At casing the standard deviation had increased to values between 2.7 and 13.5% (on ash contents between 333 and 380 g/kg DM).
 Strangely enough, at the end of cropping the standard deviation on the ash content was reduced again to values between 1.7 and 3.5%.
 At different moment during the cultivation experiment, the dry matter content was determined on different amounts of fresh compost.
-Also ash content was determined on different amounts of dry matter.
-Perhaps a part of the variation in the standard deviation can be attributed to these differences.
+Also ash content was determined on different amounts of the variation in the standard deviation can be attributed to these differences.